cleufven/IPspace-networkautomation/lab_setup.md

 ## Lab topology in VIRL
 In Cisco VIRL I have 2 IOSv Layer 2 devices, 2 CSR1000V and 2 NX-OSv devices.
 All the devices are accessible over SSH on the mgmt port from the Ubuntu VM running ansible.

+## Github
+To drive Github from Emacs I use magit-mode.